 - Jira is a software tool (written in Java) for managing agile projects.
 Main features are bug and issue tracking, Scrum support, Kanban agile frameworks, maps team workflows, and many other add-ons.

 Complex endeavors in technology have a heavy emphasis on process power—or “know-how”—acquired from hundreds of small improvements made in mobile software development processes accumulated throughout the years.
 Knowledge is embedded in the organization and not easy to replicate.

 A collaborative engagement with an experienced software development contractor provides customer teams the opportunity to learn and adapt to a new culture as well as have immediate access to techniques and organizational knowledge that assist in developing an efficient learning curve.

 The learning process or rate of learning in “process advantages” is a dimension that accelerates the conversion of partners/customers into more innovative enterprises, obtaining cost advantages and gaining competitive advantages.

 Collaboration with an experienced mobile app developer can help any enterprise, from initial assessments to a successful product launch.

 Clients continually analyze their core competencies, evaluating whether a project fits their resources and objectives and if their teams are a good match to pursue project development.
 Many other questions arise, often leading toward a collaborative partnership.

 Are your apps falling behind?
 Are you looking to embed AI into your app?
 Integrate Chatbots?
-Need your app to run on Google Glass?

 Need an app for IoT?
 AR integration?
 Help in choosing an IoT platform?